Anwarvic/anwarvic.github.io/my_collections/_language-modeling/XLNet.md

 ---
 title: "XLNet"
-date: 2020-01-02
+date: 2019-06-19
-cover: /image1.png
+cover: /image0.png
+labs: ["Carnegie Mellon University", "Google Brain"]
 ---

-XLNet stands for "Extra-Long Net" which is a model that integrates both GPT and BERT introduced in 2020 by Google Brain and published in this
+XLNet stands for "Extra-Long Net" which is a model that integrates both GPT and BERT introduced in 2019 by Google Brain and published in this
 paper: "[XLNet: Generalized Autoregressive Pretraining for Language Understanding](https://arxiv.org/pdf/1906.08237.pdf)" by the same authors of Transformer-XL under the name of " Generalized